 Developing your entry

-Our entry development worksheet can help you turn your idea into an excellent Buy Smart entry.
+Our student entry kit can help you turn your idea into an excellent Buy Smart entry.

 You will also need to put your effective research skills to good use.